Quenched scaling limit of critical percolation clusters on Galton-Watson trees: Scaling limit of the height function

-Let us give a short and intuitive explanation of the strategy to prove Theorem~\ref{convergence_contour_to_reflected_BM}.
-The first observation is that if we consider two percolation clusters $\mathcal{C}^1$ and $\mathcal{C}^2$ of $\mathbf{T}$ under the annealed law $\Pf_{\alpha}$, the intersection of the two clusters $\mathcal{C}^1 \cap \mathcal{C}^2$ is distributed as a subcritical Galton-Watson tree.
-It follows that, with probability close to $1$, if we cut the $n$ first clusters $\mathcal{C}^1,\cdots,\mathcal{C}^n$ at height $n^{\varepsilon}$ (where we chose $\varepsilon > 0$ arbitrarily small), we obtain a family of independent trees all distributed under $\Pf_{\alpha}$.
-Thus, we first prove a version of Theorem~\ref{convergence_contour_to_reflected_BM} for a modified contour process and local time associated to the family of trees obtained by cutting at level $n^{\varepsilon}$.
-In Proposition~\ref{CV_annealed} we prove an annealed version.
-Then, Proposition~\ref{variance_control_imply_convergence_distribution} and Proposition~\ref{convergence_of_series} extend the annealed to the quenched result.\\ Using this result, we can prove Theorem~\ref{convergence_contour_to_reflected_BM} using the fact that the part that we have cut is small enough and by connecting the local time to the modified local time.
-Indeed, if one considers the first $n$ clusters $\mathcal{C}^1,\cdots,\mathcal{C}^n$, by Theorem~\ref{thm:ConvergenceOfSize} the number of edges is typically of order $n^{\alpha}$.
+Using this result, we can prove Theorem~\ref{convergence_contour_to_reflected_BM} using the fact that the part that we removed when cutting is small enough and by connecting the overall local time to the modified local time for the cutforest.
+Indeed, if one considers the first $n$ clusters $\mathcal{C}^1,\dots,\mathcal{C}^n$, by Theorem~\ref{thm:ConvergenceOfSize} the number of edges is typically of order $n^{\alpha}$.
 However, the number of edges below level $n^{\varepsilon}$ is typically of order $n^{1+\varepsilon}$.
-Taking $\varepsilon$ small enough, we deduce that the cut part is small and so the contour process should be typically close to the modified one.
-Concerning the local time, the idea is that the number of vertices at height $n^{\varepsilon}$ in the trees $\mathcal{C}^1,\cdots,\mathcal{C}^n$ should be typically of order $\mathbf{W}n$.
-Thus, one should be able to move from the modified local time to the local time of the contour process by simply dividing by $\mathbf{W}$.\\
+Taking $\varepsilon$ small enough, we deduce that the removed part is small compared to the entire forest and so the overall height process should be typically close to the modified one.
+Concerning the local time, the idea is that the number of vertices at height $n^{\varepsilon}$ in the forest of trees $\mathcal{C}^1,\dots,\mathcal{C}^m$ should be typically of order $\mathbf{W}m$.
+Thus, one should be able to move from the modified local time to the local time of the height process by simply dividing by $\mathbf{W}$.
+This proof appears in Section \ref{sctn:convergence original height}.

+{Note that the trees should technically be cut at an integer generation, so level $\lfloor n^{\eps} \rfloor$ rather than simply $n^{\eps}$.
+To ease notation (and since it has no effect on the argument), we have omitted this floor and ceiling notation throughout the section.}